Skyyo/samples/README.md

 - check if exoplyaer sample with indexes is reliable when used with paging library
 - memory leaks in compose section
 - add flexible autocomplete & auto-fill sample/samples
+- add reselect bottomBar tab listener and dispatch this event to the composable.
+Might we use arguments based approached?

   # License